Reionization and the ISM/Stellar Origins with JWST and ALMA (RIOJA): The core of the highest redshift galaxy overdensity at $z = 7.88$ confirmed by NIRSpec/JWST: Discussion

 It is interesting to see if an evolved system as the ``quintet region'' is also found in cosmological simulations.
 To this end, we use FirstLight simulations \citep{Ceverino2017}, which are a suite of ‘zoom-in’ cosmological simulations with a parsec-scale resolution and provide a larger number of galaxy samples among other simlations \citep[e.g.,][]{Pallottini2017a, Katz2019, Arata2020}.
 The cosmological boxsize is 60 comoving Mpc and the maximum spatial resolution is $\sim9-17$ pc, which are well-suited to study the internal structure of rare objects such as the ``quintet''.

 We have successfully found an analogue of the ``quintet'' region.
 Panel (a) of Figure \ref{fig:FL957_projection} shows the density projection of the simulation sample, FL957, at $z=7.7$.
 There are four galaxies within a $3 \arcsec \times 3\arcsec$ region, and there is yet another stellar clump within $\sim$ $1\farcs5$ ($\sim$ 5 kpc).
 The stellar masses of the four clustered galaxies are $M_{*} =$ 4.2, 5.8, 8.6, and 7.2 $\times 10^{8}$ \msun, consistent with the observed values within a factor of 2 (Table \ref{tab:SEDresults}).
+The maximum velocity offset among the four simulated clumps is 131 km s$^{-1}$, similar to the observed value of $193\pm10$ km s$^{-1}$.
 We calculate the \Oiii$\,5008\,{\rm \AA}$ luminosity in the same manner as in \citet{Nakazato2023}.
 Panel (b) of Figure \ref{fig:FL957_projection} shows the \Oiii$\,5008\,{\rm \AA}$ line surface brightness, where we assume dust extinction of $A_{5008}=$ 0.25 mag following the relation between stellar mass and attenuation as reported in \citet{Mushtaq2023} for FirstLight simulation.
 The total line luminosity in the region is $1.95\times 10^{43} ~\mathrm{erg~s^{-1}}$, which is consistent with the total intrinsic luminosity of the observed galaxies, $0.62\times 10^{43}~\mathrm{erg~s^{-1}}$, within a factor of 3.
 Finally, assuming a fixed dust-to-metal ratio of 0.4, the dust-to-stellar mass ratio is log$(M_{\rm d}/M_{\rm *})$ $\sim -2.5$, again consistent with the observed values.

 The simulations allow us to follow the further evolution of the system.
-We find that galaxy 2 and 3 merges at $z=7.55$ (panel c), and finally become a massive galaxy with $M_{\rm *} = 5.47 \times 10^9~M_\odot$ at $z=7.3$ (panel d).
+We find that galaxy 2 and 3 merge at $z=7.5$ (panel c), and finally become a massive galaxy with $M_{\rm *} = 5.47 \times 10^9~M_\odot$ at $z=7.3$ (panel d).
 The rapid evolution implies that the ``quintet'' galaxies are likely on the verge of merging in a few to several tens Myrs.
-Detailed star formation history and gas dynamics will be studied in our forthcoming paper (Nakazato et al. in prep.).
+Detailed star formation history and gas dynamics will be studied in our forthcoming paper (Y. Nakazato et al.~in preparation).